ndemou/Out-PingStats/README.md

 > **For all these graphs the lower the better**

-**RTT BASELINE** displays the minimum RTT and **RTT VARIANCE** displays the difference `almost_max - min` for the period.
+**RTT BASELINE** displays the minimum RTT

+**RTT VARIANCE** displays the difference `Almost_Max - min`.
+(See bellow for more info)
-`Almost_max` is in fact is the 95th percentile (`p95`) of RTTs.
-In simple words, none of the pings had an `RTT < BASELINE`, for 95% of them we had `BASELINE < RTT < BASELINE + VARIANCE` and for 5% of them we had `RTT > BASELINE + VARIANCE`.

-We use the 95th percentile instead of the maximum as a better indicator of bad RTT times that we have to deal with **most** of the time.
-This proves to be very handy because spurious high RTTs are very common and may appear all over the place.
-E.g. you may have 199 pings below 20msec and one at 500msec or 900msec.
-This outlier would completely ruin your plot and provides almost no information on the quality of the line.

-**LOSS%** is exactly what you guess, and **ONE-WAY JITTER** is an aproximation of the one-way jitter (we just divide the two-way jitter by 2, assuming that any delays are symetrical).
+**LOSS%** is exactly what you guess

+**ONE-WAY JITTER** is an aproximation of the one-way jitter (we just divide the two-way jitter by 2, assuming that any delays are symetrical).
 The jitter graph will not show jitter over 30msec because that's the limit for VoIP that doesn't suck :-)

+`Almost_max` is in fact the 95th percentile (`p95`) of RTTs.
+So in simple words, none of the pings have an `RTT < BASELINE`, 95% of them have `BASELINE < RTT < BASELINE + VARIANCE` and 5% of them have `RTT > BASELINE + VARIANCE`.

+I use the 95th percentile instead of the maximum as a better indicator of bad RTT times that we have to deal with **most** of the time.
+This is usualy useful because spurious high RTTs are very common and may get extreme values.
+You may, for example, have 119 pings below 20msec and one at 820msec during a 2 minute period.
+If ploted, that 820msec outlier,  will skew the scale of your plot extremely while, at the same time provide little information on the quality of the line during that 2min period.

+I should confess though, that **the selection of the 95th percentile is rather arbitrary and more a result of intuition & *taste* than of investigation or knowledge** on the subject.

 ### Regarding the terminal font